spacetelescope/gwcs/docs/gwcs/developer_introduction.rst

 Basic Structure of a GWCS Object
 --------------------------------

-The key concept to be aware of is that a GWCS Object consists of a pipeline of steps; each step contains a transform (i.e., an Astropy model) that converts the input coordinates of the step to the output coordinates of the step.
-Furthermore, each step has an optional coordinate frame associated with the step.
+The key concept to be aware of is that a GWCS Object consists of a sequence of steps; each step contains a transform (i.e., an Astropy model) that converts the input coordinates of the step to the output coordinates of the step.
+Furthermore, each step has a required coordinate frame associated with the step.
 The coordinate frame represents the input coordinate frame, not the output coordinates.
 Most typically, the first step coordinate frame is the detector pixel coordinates (the default).
 Since no step has a coordinate frame for the output coordinates, it is necessary to append a step with no transform to the end of the pipeline to represent the output coordinate frame.
 For imaging, this frame typically references one of the Astropy standard Sky Coordinate Frames of Reference.
-The GWCS frames also serve to hold the units on the axes, the names of the axes and the physical type of the axis (e.g., wavelength).
+The GWCS frames also serves as an information containe, holding the units on the axes, the names of the axes, and the physical type of the axis (e.g., wavelength), as well as keeping track of the axis order.

-Since it is often useful to obtain coordinates in an intermediate frame of reference, GWCS allows the pipeline to consist of more than one transform.
+Since it is often useful to obtain coordinates in an intermediate frame of reference, GWCS allows to consist of multiple steps each with its own transformo, which itself may be a compound transform consisting of multiple elemental transforms.
 For example, for spectrographs, it is useful to have access to coordinates in the slit plane, and in such a case, the first step would transform from the detector to the slit plane, and the second step from the slit plane to